Disclaimer: I do not own The Mummy.

 "Well lead the way, stranger," said Philippa, offering him her free arm.
 "I've been dying for a good drink."

 She was pleased that the bar wasn't a seedy little dive, though some of the clientele looked a bit disreputable—the type who would steal the beads right off her neck without batting an eye—but her friendly stranger steered her away from these shifty individuals and procured two empty bar stools in the furthest corner.
-Philippa was glad to sit down after trekking across those hot streets and she may not have landed herself in the Ritz, but the bar was nice and cool and the Englishman seemed like a good egg on the surface, which was plenty good enough for her.
+Philippa was glad to sit down after trekking across those hot streets and she may not have landed herself in the Ritz, but the bar was nice and cool and the Englishman seemed like a good fellow on the surface, which was plenty good enough for her.

 "What'll you have, love?" he asked her.